Get our FREE IIFYM Weight Loss Starter Guide

 This is not the case.
 A good personal trainer knows that if you are to succeed with your workout and IIFYM diet plan, you need to be challenging your body every step of the way.
 This means dynamic workouts that are constantly incorporating new exercises into the mix.
 If your personal trainer is not being creative and adding new exercises regularly, that’s a sure-fire sign they are not training you to their full capacity.
 It’s time to consider looking elsewhere.

 Alternatively, you can also check out our own personal training program where our experienced and diligent exercise director creates and adapts a program based on your changing needs.
-It’s the convenient approach for those who want to get fit quickly.
+It’s a convenient approach for those who want to get fit quickly.

 Personal Trainer Check Point #3: Is Your Trainer Engaged?